Cavity-induced bifurcation in classical rate theory: Conclusion

-To summarize, we have shown how a cavity mediated interaction between molecules can cause a collective change in their stochastic behavior.
-The cavity may cause a slowdown of the thermalization rate of the full system and, under suitable conditions, a bifurcation in the stationary state.
-The polaritonic effect is characterized on one hand by a parameter $\alpha$ that is proportional to the number $N$ of molecules and, on the other hand, by the distribution of the light-matter couplings.
-If the average of couplings is zero, the polaritonic effect is hidden in a sense of a phase separation that does not alter the macroscopic state.
-In polaritonic chemistry, our approach is straightforward to extend to studies of multiple cavity modes, molecular symmetries~\cite{pang2020symmetry}, and cavity induced reaction selectivity~\cite{thomas2019tilting}.
-Due to the ubiquitous nature of polaritonics, our results can be used to describe other systems such as electric circuits and cold atoms in optical traps.
+To summarize, we have shown how a cavity-mediated interaction between molecules can cause a collective change in their stochastic behavior.
+The cavity may cause a slowdown of the thermalization rate of the full system and a bifurcation in the stationary state.
+The cavity effect depends on the number of molecules and the distribution of the light-matter couplings.
+The phase transition can even show up as a phase separation without altering the macroscopic state.
+The semiclassical model based on classical rate theory that underlies these results can be understood as an effective dipole-dipole interaction mediated by the electromagnetic vacuum field.
+This we illustrate by showing that a quantum mechanical light-matter Hamiltonian can be mapped to a fully-connected Ising model of interacting dipoles in a special case.